JudahBella/docker_rtsp_grab/README.md

 Forked from [dewgenenny/docker_rtsp_grab](https://github.com/dewgenenny/docker_rtsp_grab)

+This image comes in handy if your camera does not expose a URL for snapshots (or at least, the URL is unknown).

-Modified `HEALTHCHECK` to test against localhost instead of a static IP that doesn't exist so that it will pass.
+I have modified `HEALTHCHECK` to test against localhost instead of a static IP that doesn't exist so that it will pass.

 You need to call this image with the `URL` environment variable set to the URL of the camera you want it to connect to, and `FPS` set to FPS you would want the snapshots to be updated.
 I have found `1/10` (once every 10 seconds) to work well.